Gabriel Moreno Preview, Player Props: Diamondbacks vs. Padres

 Gabriel Moreno At The Plate

-- Moreno has picked up an RBI in 31.9% of his games this season, with more than one RBI in 5.6% of his games.
+- Moreno has picked up an RBI in 32.9% of his games this season, with two or more RBI in 5.5% of his games.
 He has also produced three or more runs in two contests.

-- In 16 of 72 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 17 times this year (23.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.